Focusing on your full potential

 Acute or chronic pain

 We are unique in the scope of services we offer.
 Our rehabilitation staff is the area's best trained and most widely experienced.
-In addition, Maine Rehab is part of Eastern Maine Medical Center, that means whatever additional needs our rehab patients have -- from surgery to nutrition services -- it's all here.
+In addition, Rehab Care is part of Eastern Maine Medical Center, that means whatever additional needs our rehab patients have -- from surgery to nutrition services -- it's all here.